advancedresearch/advancedresearch.github.io/blog/2017-06-16-does-nature-have-intelligence-and-can-we-harvest-it.md

 So, we got the weird situation where multiple people are interested in observer selection effects, but none of them can prove to the others that they are the focus point of the reference class.
-After all, a person experience themselves from the inside and all other people from the outside.
+After all, a person experiences themselves from the inside and all other people from the outside.

 It gets worse: We can find animals in nearby surrounding that does not have as complex brains as we do.
-We could talk to some smart animals, or perhaps aliens, for example by using a telepathy technology based on infrared light with brain-to-brain communication, which is already being developed and rapidly improving.
+We could talk to some smart animals, or perhaps aliens, for example by using telepathy technology based on infrared light with brain-to-brain communication, which is already being developed and rapidly improving.
 What if we convince them the observer selection effect was plausible, and they got interested in researching this field?